fhem/fhem-rhasspy/README.md

 ### ChoiceDevice

 ## Custom Intents

-It's possible to create custom intents in FHEM's 99_myUtils.pm.
+It's possible to create custom intents if the ones listed here don't match your requirements.\
+There are two ways to create this intents.
+For smaller ones you can use FHEM's 99_myUtils.pm.
+For more complex intents you can put them in a separate File.

+### 99_myUtils.pm
 As example an intent that repeats the last voice response Rhasspy has spoken.

 Add the following `sub` to your 99_myUtils.pm: